panva/node-oidc-provider/docs/README.md

 ### formats.customizers

-Functions used before signing a structured Access Token of a given type, such as a JWT or PASETO one.
+Functions used before signing a structured Access Token of a given type, such as a JWT one.
 Customizing here only changes the structured Access Token, not your storage, introspection or anything else.
 For such extras use [`extraAccessTokenClaims`](#extraaccesstokenclaims) instead.